k-o-d-e-n/CGLayout/README.md

 ### LayoutGuide

 Framework provides `LayoutGuide` as analogue `UILayoutGuide`.
 It has possible to generate views and add them to hierarchy.
-`LayoutGuide` can use as invisible limiter and also as layout container.
+`LayoutGuide` can used as invisible limiter and also as layout container.
 Default layout containers:
-`StackLayoutGuide` - simple implementation of stack.
+- `StackLayoutGuide` - simple implementation of stack.
-`ScrollLayoutGuide` - has similar interface with `UIScrollView`.
+- `ScrollLayoutGuide` - has similar interface with `UIScrollView`.
 By use him we can enable scrolling absolutely everywhere.
-`LayoutPlaceholder` - single element container that can load view lazily.
+- `LayoutPlaceholder` - single element container that can load view lazily.
 Has default implementations for `CALayer` - `LayerPlaceholder` and `UIView` - `ViewPlaceholder`.
-`UIViewPlaceholder` - single element container based on `UILayoutGuide`.
+- `UIViewPlaceholder` - single element container based on `UILayoutGuide`.

 `UILayouGuide` also adopts `LayoutElement` protocol.
 Therefore you can safely build constraints based on `UIView.safeAreaLayoutGuide` and others.